Jump to topic

 In this step, members of A.A. share their messages with others who might benefit.

 In addition to the 12 steps, the principles of Alcoholics Anonymous are based on the 12 Traditions.
-They are as follows:
+A.A.'s Twelve Traditions are as follows:

-- The common welfare of A.A. comes first because personal recovery depends on the unity of the group.
+- The common welfare and authority of A.A. world services come first and are the result of the group conscience because personal recovery depends on the A.A. unity.

 - God is the ultimate authority and A.A. leaders act as trusted servants without the power to govern.